kobby18-50/node_express_library3.0/README.md

 # Library Application

 ## Overview
 This is a full-stack library application built with Node.js, Express, and MongoDB.
-The app allows users to browse, purchase, and manage books seamlessly.
+The app allows users to browse, read, and manage books seamlessly.

 ## Features
 - User authentication (Sign up, Login, Logout)